OttieOtter

 Indian Lodge

-The park was full, even though it was Sunday - when most folks pack up early to get back to their regular lives.
+There were still plenty of campers at Davis Mountains State Park for a Sunday when most folks usually leave early to return to their working world routines.
+Ah, birding season, of course.
 Spring is a busy time of year - flocks of birders travel from park to park to catch the springtime bird migration (just like us).

 Once we got our travel trailer unhooked and secured in campsite 29, we enjoyed chicken-fried steaks at the Black Bear Restaurant at the Indian Lodge.
-After dinner, we made our way to the first of the park's two main bird blinds.
-It had been completely redesigned since our trip to Davis Mountains State Park, four years prior.
+After dinner, we hiked to the first of the park's two bird blinds.
+It was an entirely new building that replaced the blind we visited in 2012.
+It was nice, but I liked the old one better.

 Bird Blind 2012